hasit73/object-color-recognization/README.md

 - I hadn't uploaded model weights and configuration files here because those were already available in yolo_detection repo
 - download those files from here : [https://github.com/hasit73/yolo_detection]
-- For detection i was using same code that is available in yolo_detection repo.
+- For detection i was using same code which was available in yolo_detection repo.

 # Quick Overview about structure